vvAi-Startup/CalmWave/README.md

 ## Licença
-Este projeto está licenciado sob a licença MIT.
+Este projeto está licenciado sob a licença GPL-3.0.

 ## Autores
 - Equipe CalmWave